 Insight (n) - ability to see and understand something clearly and quickly.
-Her political insight is what helped her climb the career ladder so swiftly.
+Her political insight is was helped her to climb the career ladder so swiftly.

 From scratch (phr v) - from the ground up, from nothing.

 Gesture (n) - a hand motion indicating something.
 The meaning of that gesture is 'victory'.